Nossos serviços estão apresentando instabilidade no momento. Algumas informações podem não estar disponíveis.

 The IBGE does not produce population projections at the municipal geographic level.
 The Population Projections for Brazil and Federation Units are prospective, estimated by demographic methods, whose current horizon is up to 2060.
 The projected populations are released by sex and age group, allowing the analysis of the evolution of the size and age structure of the population.
 For more detailed information on this theme, see Population Projections.

-Following legal instrument, Law no. 8443, of July 16, 1992, article 102, the IBGE published in the Official Gazette, on August 27, 2020, the population estimates for the Brazilian municipalities and Federation Units, based on the reference date of July 1, 2020.
-Complementary Law no. 143, of July 17, 2013, changed article 102 of Law no. 8443, revoking the 1st and 2nd paragraphs, which established a deadline of 20 days after the publication of the estimates in the Official Gazette for complaints to the IBGE.
+Meeting a legal provision, Law no. 8443, of July 16, 1992, article 102, the IBGE published in the Official Gazette, on August 27, 2021, the population estimates for the Brazilian municipalities and Federation Units based on the reference date of July 1, 2021.
+Complementary Law no. 143, of July 17, 2013, changed article 102 of Law no. 8443, revoking paragraphs 1 and 2, which established the deadline of 20 days after the publication of the estimates in the Official Gazette to complain to the IBGE.

 The IBGE adopts a review policy of the data disclosed by this statistical operation.
 Data review means any and all scheduled revision of numerical data due to new information, which was not accessible at the time of the first disclosure.
 For instance: late data that replaces a non-response; or data corrected by the informant himself; or a set of data that has undergone editing and imputation.
 For more detailed information about the published data review policy of the IBGE statistical operations, check the list of short-term, long-term and special surveys carried out by the Institute with their respective revision procedure on: https://biblioteca.ibge.gov.br/index.php/biblioteca-catalogo?view=detalhes&id=298009.